GlennMatias/cleaning_data_project/README.md

-This repo contains all the necessary project files for the JHU's project assignment on Getting and Cleaning Data module in Coursera.
+<b>This repo contains all the necessary project files for the JHU's project assignment on Getting and Cleaning Data module in Coursera.</b>

 Steps in obtaining the required independent tidy dataset
 1. Open the R script with the name run_analysis.R